 Squeeze through your upper abs to lift your head, neck and shoulders off the mat, crunching through the core.
 Think about reducing the amount of space between the bottom of your ribs and your hips.

-With control, lower the head, neck and shoulders to the mat, returning to starting position.
+With control, lower the head, neck and shoulders to the mat, returning to the starting position.

 Modification: Option to keep your feet planted on the floor.